angrymarker/BardMac-sicPlayer/README.md

 To make this a standalone install py2app with "pip3 install py2app" and then run "python3 setup.py py2app"

-If you want to try a compiled version just download it here https://github.com/realAbitbol/BardMac-sicPlayer/releases Works on my system but I currently have no ida if it works on a system where the dependancies aren't already installed.
+If you want to try a compiled version just download it here https://github.com/realAbitbol/BardMac-sicPlayer/releases

+Works on my system but I currently have no idea if it works on a system where the dependancies aren't already installed.

 Please let me know !